cloudbees-days/cloudbees-ci-pipeline-workshop/cross-team-collaboration.md

 5. Now I will run the **hello-api** job and everyone should see the **master** branch of their **helloworld-nodejs** job triggered. <p><img src="img/cross-team/cross_team_triggered_by_event.png" width=850/>

-Before moving on to the next lesson you can make sure that your **Jenkinsfile** Pipeline script is correct by comparing to or copying from [below]().
+After you have completed the above exercises, you can make sure that your **Jenkinsfile** Pipeline script is correct by comparing to or copying from [below]().

-You may proceed to the next set of exercises - **[Pipeline Templates](./catalog-templates.md)** - when your instructor tells you.
+Please check out the [CloudBees Core for K8s CD/Jenkins X Workshop](https://github.com/cloudbees-days/jenkins-x-workshop) and the [CloudBees DevOptics Workshop](https://github.com/cloudbees-days/devoptics-workshop).

 ### Finished Jenkinsfile for *Pipeline Pod Temaplates and Cross Team Collaboration*
 ```